On Tipu trail — Mysore: The Tiger is not the darling in city that is split down the middle

 A quick tour around Mysore gives more than a whiff of the royal glory that the city has been a witness to.
 There are wide, quiet, clean roads with trees on both sides and a landscape dotted with Indo-Saracenic architecture that speaks of a time when the ruling Wodeyar dynasty made efforts to build the city as a model for the rest of the sub-continent.

 “This is the only dynasty which was most concerned about building the city.
-Even today, Mysore is known for its charm, art and culture,” says 28-year-old Chandana Malappa, a local who works with healthcare firm Bioclinic.
+Even today, Mysore is known for its charm, art and culture,” says 28-year-old Chandana Malappa, a local who works with a healthcare firm.
 Of course, modernity has taken over and the recent spillover of IT companies from Bengaluru, corporate offices and shopping malls are a frequent sight throughout the city.

 A look back at history reveals that this was the place where Tipu Sultan and his father Hyder Ali first drew their strength from.
 After seizing power from the Wodeyar dynasty, Ali is known to have become the de facto ruler of Mysore in 1761 and shifted the capital to Srirangapatna.
 After Ali’s death, Tipu rose to power, eventually turning into a national icon.
 After Tipu’s death, however, the British shifted the capital back to Mysore city, placed a puppet ruler there and governed the city through him.
 Today, the most significant symbol of the city’s past is the Mysore Palace that stands shining in the middle of the city inviting thousands of tourists and residents every day.